 Stylebook on LGBTQ Terminology

 “Gay marriage” or “marriage rights for same-sex couples?”
 Is there anything wrong with referring to an “alternative lifestyle?”
 Is using the word “queer” ever acceptable?
 The NLGJA: The Association of LGBTQ Journalists Stylebook Supplement on LGBTQ Terminology answers these questions and complements other stylebook resources.

 Rapid Response Task Force (RRTF)

 NLGJA: The Association of LGBTQ Journalists members and staff work daily with our colleagues in the news industry to fulfill the organization’s mission of fair and accurate coverage.
 Sometimes, though, a more targeted response is required to promote greater understanding about how to fairly and accurately cover the LGBTQ community.
 The association’s answer to this is the Rapid Response Task Force.
 This panel of working journalists from mainstream and LGBTQ media answers complaints about reporting seen as unfair and/or inaccurate by readers, viewers, listeners and our peer journalists.
 Since its inception, the Rapid Response Task Force has not only informed countless newsrooms about appropriate terminology and the appearance of bias, but has also used these contacts to spread awareness about issues facing the LGBTQ community.

 A regularly updated list of opportunities across the country and in all areas of journalism including broadcast, freelance, online media, production and print.
 Members may post job openings, find potential candidates, search openings and subscribe to new posting notifications.
 Employers seeking talent should send postings to firstname.lastname@example.org.

-The largest program of the year, since 1992, NLGJA: The Association of LGBTQ Journalists has convened an annual meeting of journalists and communications professionals concerned with fair and accurate coverage of LGBT issues.
+The largest program of the year, since 1992, NLGJA: The Association of LGBTQ Journalists has convened an annual meeting of journalists and communications professionals concerned with fair and accurate coverage of LGBTQ issues.
 With networking opportunities, training sessions, career fairs, and much, much more – find out where we’ve been and where we’ll be next by clicking here.

 Newsroom Outreach Project

 The Newsroom Outreach Project is a member-based professional development program that works to further NLGJA’s mission through meetings with broadcast, print and online newsrooms across the country.
 It’s a moderated discussion, designed to help journalists better understand issues that affect LGBTQ individuals and their community.